 LIBER has always been conscious of the huge problems encountered by its library members who want to offer their users a high-quality selection of scientific journals, corresponding to their professional needs, but hampered by the limitations of their library budget.
 For this reason LIBER has from the beginning fostered Open Access solutions, and with this journal it takes up its responsibility by offering a rigorous European and Open Access journal in the domain of information sciences and librarianship.

-The journal publishes 4 issues per year, in March, June, September and December.
-In between, accepted articles are pre-published in an ‘issue in preparation’.
+(The journal used to publish 4 issues a year, in March, June, September and December.
+In between, accepted articles were pre-published in an ‘issue in preparation’.)

 Open Access Policy

 LIBER Quarterly provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.